Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Theory

-we can represent PD in the form of a defocus (Zernike polynomial 4) by $a_k$ radians RMS.
-For PD with two cameras, we often use $a_1=0$ and $a_2$ selected so $a_2 Z_4$ has a peak-to-valley (PTV) of approximately 1~wave.

-For reasons that will become apparent in Sect.~\ref{sec:tail-diversity}, we will hereinafter refer to PD with defocus as ``focus diversity'' (FD), using PD as a more general term.
+we can represent PD in the form of defocus (Zernike polynomial~4) by $a_k$ radians RMS.
+For PD with two cameras, we often use $a_1=0$ and $a_2$ selected so that $a_2 Z_4$ has a peak-to-valley (PTV) of approximately one wave.
+For reasons that are made apparent in Sect.~\ref{sec:tail-diversity}, we hereafter refer to PD with defocus as ``focus diversity'' (FD), using PD as a more general term.

 The optical transfer function (OTF), can be expressed as the auto-correlation of the pupil function,